Drinking Beer Around the World – Part 13

 SiamSato – Bangkok, Thailand

 We love Bangkok.
 The smells, the sounds, the flavors, the smiles, the chaos.
-We enjoy most Thai beers so we assumed we’d enjoy trying SiamSato.
+Whenever we book a hotel in Bangkok for a few days we make sure to stay within walking distance of outdoor markets so we have easy access to street food and interesting restaurants.
+We enjoy most Thai beers so we assumed we’d enjoy a bottle of SiamSato.
 Boy, were we wrong!
 Although it typically sits on the beer shelf in the convenience stores (and it looks like a beer bottle), this is no beer.
 Far from it.
 It’s actually a sour rice wine, and it’s not good.
 Consider yourself warned…

 The beer verdict – Awful.
 Not good – stay away if you’re looking for beer.
 But it is alcohol, so it at least gets one point for that.
 We give it 1 out of 10